The Player With the Highest NBA Finals Scoring Average Isn’t Who You’d Think

 4. Kevin Durant (30.33)

 Future Hall of Famer Kevin Durant has appeared in 15 NBA Finals games up to this point in his career.
-He made his first appearance with the Oklahoma City Thunder in 2012 and then made three consecutive appearances with the Golden State Warriors from 2017-2019, although he played in just one game in 2019 due to injury.
+He made his first appearance with the Oklahoma City Thunder in 2012 and then made three consecutive appearances with the Golden State Warriors from 2017-to 2019.
+However, he played in just one game in 2019 due to injury.
 In those 15 games, the two-time NBA Finals MVP averaged 30.33 points per game.
 He’ll certainly be looking to add to that total with the Brooklyn Nets when he joins up with Kyrie Irving, who actually sits at No. 8 on this list with 27.69 points per game in his Finals career.

 3. Jerry West (30.53)